stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 1. A _binding_ that specifies the vertex data to be passed to the shader.

-2. A number of _vertex attributes_ that define the structure of the data, i.e. the layout of each component of a vertex.
+2. A number of _vertex attributes_ that define the structure of that data, i.e. the layout of each vertex component.

 The new pipeline stage is implemented with nested builders for the bindings and attributes: